Four Reasons You Should Eat More Fiber

 No matter what your diet looks like, chances are you could use more fiber.
 Here’s why fiber is crucial to a healthy, happy body.

-Growing up in England, my father would always tell me I needed to eat whole wheat bread instead of the gooey white kind that makes the perfect peanut butter and jelly sandwich because the former had more “roughage.”
-He was implying this roughage would be good for me, while, for some reason, the latter wouldn’t.
-What he was really talking about was the fiber content of the two different options, and ever since, I’ve instinctively picked whole grain options when they’re available, eaten plenty of fruit and vegetables, and, more recently, taken to making oat-based homemade granola with my 11-year-old son.
+Growing up in England, my father always told me I needed to eat whole wheat bread instead of the gooey white kind that makes the perfect peanut butter and jelly sandwich because the former had more “roughage.”
+He was implying this roughage would be good for me while, for some reason, the latter wouldn’t.
+He was really talking about the fiber content of the two different options, and ever since, I’ve instinctively picked whole grain options when they’re available, eaten plenty of fruit and vegetables, and, more recently, taken to making oat-based homemade granola with my 11-year-old son.
 Partly because I like the taste of such things and also because of the roughage (thanks, Dad).

-Yet in the performance community, certain factions have declared war on some of these food types.
+Yet, certain factions have declared war on some of these food types in the performance community.
 They’re OK with vegetables, but most fruit is allegedly too high in sugar, and grains cause inflammation, brain fog, and myriad other issues.
 While it’s tempting to go into full JP Sears mode here, I think you’ll find it more helpful if I simply state that you need adequate fiber no matter what your approach to nutrition is.
 Here are some of the reasons why.

 1. Fiber is Crucial for Gut Health

 While it sounds a little odd, your body is home to millions of microscopic living organisms.
 Together, these bacteria, fungi, microbes, and more make up your microbiome.
 The majority of these microorganisms reside in your gut, including 300 to 1,200 kinds of bacteria.
-In recent years, researchers have discovered that these are involved in regulating hundreds of bodily processes.
-These don’t just include obvious functions like digestion and energy metabolism but also sleep, hormone regulation, and perhaps even mental health.
+Researchers have recently discovered that these regulate hundreds of bodily processes.
+These don’t just include apparent functions like digestion and energy metabolism but also sleep, hormone regulation, and perhaps even mental health.

 2. Fiber Helps Stabilize Blood Sugar

-Another reason for eating more fiber is the impact it has on glucose metabolism.
-A review released via the European Journal of Clinical Nutrition assessed 34 previous studies that had investigated the impact of fiber from oats and barley.
-It concluded that after eating either grain, participants’ glycemic response was lower than those in the control group, suggesting that fiber helps keep blood sugar stable, even after eating a high-carb meal or snack.
+Another reason for eating more fiber is its impact on glucose metabolism.
+A review released via the European Journal of Clinical Nutrition assessed 34 previous studies that had investigated the effects of fiber from oats and barley.
+It concluded that participants’ glycemic response was lower after eating either grain than those in the control group, suggesting that fiber helps keep blood sugar stable, even after eating a high-carb meal or snack.

 3. Fiber Improves Cardiovascular Health